AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: The Interdependence of Reliance Behavior and Accuracy

-Having established the expected decision-making accuracy when humans are not able to distinguish correct and wrong AI recommendations, we now turn to cases where they can---to different degrees.
+Having established the expected decision-making accuracy when the human-in-the-loop is not able to distinguish correct and wrong AI recommendations, we now turn to cases where they can---to different degrees.
 Such reliance behavior corresponds to points in the framework that are situated \textit{above} the black line.
-While certainly less relevant in practice, we might also think of cases where humans adhere to and override AI recommendations worse than chance, which would correspond to points \textit{below} the black line.
-Following up on Proposition~\ref{prop:acc_final}, we now examine three cases based on different levels of adherence to AI recommendations, and we characterize the reliance behavior that is associated with the maximum and minimum decision-making accuracy for given $\mathcal{A}$.
+While certainly less relevant in practice, we might also think of cases where a human adheres to and overrides AI recommendations worse than chance, which would correspond to points \textit{below} the black line.
+Following up on \Cref{prop:acc_final}, we now examine three cases based on different adherence levels, and we characterize the reliance behavior that is associated with the maximum and minimum decision-making accuracy for given $\mathcal{A}$.